m1/hacker-news-cli/README.md

 ## Notes

 - Unit tested with ~70% coverage
-- Used sqlite due to portable sql.123
+- Used sqlite due to portable sql
 - Uses [colly](https://github.com/gocolly/colly) for scraping, due to being nice and simple to use
 - Uses [gorm](http://gorm.io/) for db access